Tony Knowles (snooker player): Career

 For the 1997–98 snooker season, only the top 64 players in the rankings at the end of the previous season retained full professional status.
 Those who finished from 65th to 192nd, including Knowles who was 72nd, played in a new WPBSA Qualifying School series which allowed qualifiers to regain full professional status.
 Knowles, however, lost his first match at each of the four Qualifying School events, and so was eligible to enter only the World Championship, the Benson and Hedges Championship, and the new "UK Tour" events during the season.
 He finished tenth in the UK Tour standings, which meant he regained his full professional status for 1998–99 snooker season, losing it again at the end of 2000–01.
 He continued to play on the Challenge Tour and in World Championship qualifying.

 In 2009, Knowles won the inaugural Snooker Super 6s tournament, which played as one-frame matches, with six red balls, rather than the usual fifteen reds, at the Crucible Theatre in Sheffield.
 He defeated Neal Foulds in the semi-final, and 13-year-old Ross Muir in the final.

 He has entered competitions including World Championship qualifying, Players Tour Championship and Q School in the 21st century.
 In 2021, he announced that he would enter Q School in an attempt to regain his professional snooker status.
-He failed to regain his professional status, but reached the last 32 of Event 3, where he lost 2–4 to Mark Lloyd.
+He failed to regain his professional status, but reached the last 32 of event 3 of the 2021 Q School, where he lost 2–4 to Mark Lloyd.

 During his professional career, Knowles reached the World Championship semi-finals on three occasions (in 1983, 1985 and 1986), but never the final.
 His highest ranking was second, in 1984/1985, and his highest tournament break was 139.
 As one of three members of the England Team alongside Davis and Meo, he was a winner of the 1983 World Team Classic, and was runner-up at the 1982 World Team Classic and 1985 World Cup.
 He partnered White at the 1983 World Doubles Championship, where they were the losing finalists to Davis and Meo.
 He was a director of the WPBSA in the early-to-mid-2000s.
 He manages a wine bar in the Lake District.
 The club in the comedy programme Phoenix Nights had a room named the "Tony Knowles Suite" after him.